Apothicon02/Conspiracraft/README.md

 # Keybinds
 - Shift: Sprint
+- Shift + CTRL: Crawl
-- Shift + LMB: Break a corner of a block
+- CTRL + LMB: Break a corner of a block
 - LMB: Break a block
 - RMB: Place a block
 - MMB: Pick a block